AyushLadha/Clarix-AI/README.md

 - Download the report as:
   - 📄 Plain text (.txt)
   - 📝 Word document (.docx) with charts embedded
+- 💬 Interactive follow-up chat — ask questions about your report
+  - Smart context management — remembers recent conversation
+  - Answers fresh for new topics, references history for follow-ups
+  - Resets automatically when a new file is uploaded

 ## 🛠️ Tech Stack
 - **Python** — core language